-Whilst opportunities for cyberbullying to take place in school are limited due to the schools electronic devices policy, it is understood that cyberbullying that occurs outside of school time can also have an impact on what happens inside school.
+Whilst opportunities for cyberbullying to take place in school are limited due to the school's electronic devices policy, we are aware that many pupils will have mobile data, and we understand that cyberbullying that occurs outside of school time can also have an impact on what happens inside school.

-The Education Act 2011 provides for electronic devices such as mobile phones, to be seized by staff and for authorised members of staff (a member of the School's management team) to exam data or files and delete these where there is good reason to do so.
-Parental consent is not required before searching through a pupils phone.
+The Education Act 2011 provides for electronic devices such as mobile phones, to be seized by staff and for authorised members of staff (a member of the School's management team) to examine data or files and delete these where there is good reason to do so.
+Parental consent is not required before searching through a pupil's phone.

 If an electronic device has been seized and the school has reasonable grounds to suspect that it contains evidence in relation to an offence, the device must be given to the police.
-Material on the device that is suspected to be evidence relevant to an offence, or that is a pornographic image of a child or an extreme pornographic image, should not be deleted prior to giving the device to the police.
+Material on the device that is suspected to be evidence relevant to an offence, or that is a sexual image of a child or an extreme pornographic image, should not be deleted prior to giving the device to the police.
 If an authorised staff member finds material that they do not suspect contains evidence in relation to an offence, they can decide whether it is appropriate to delete or retain the material as evidence of a breach of school discipline.